 Ms Uitime pleaded guilty in July 2020 to three charges of forgery and six representative charges of dishonestly using a document.
 She was sentenced in October 2020 to two years and one month imprisonment.

-Between them the defendants stole around $260,000 by creating fake invoices from suppliers and authorising cash cheques to pay them.
-They cashed most of these cheques themselves and used the money for their own benefit.
+Between them they stole around $260,000.
+Ms Uitime stole about $216,000 by creating fake invoices from suppliers and authorising cash cheques to pay them.
+Ms Sio benefited from the proceeds of two cashed cheques, stealing about $44,000.

 “As chief executive, Ms Sio was responsible for distributing funds that could have made a significant difference to the lives of vulnerable people in her community,” says SFO Director Karen Chang.